Former WWE Champion Shows Up At ‘All In’ And Attacks Kenny Omega

 — Italo Santana ???????? (@BulletClubItal) September 2, 2018

-With Omega out in the ring, “Pentagon” straightened up on one knee and looked around the arena.
-Slowly, he reached up and took off his mask to reveal the true man behind it was none other than former WWE World Heavyweight Champion Chris Jericho.
+With Omega knocked out, “Pentagon” straightened up on one knee and looked around the arena.
+Slowly, he reached up and took off his mask to reveal his identity.
+It was none other than former WWE World Heavyweight Champion, Chris Jericho.

 Pentagon Jericho! #ALLIN pic.twitter.com/bHqSKNj6EO